 Level-up rotational bonuses: “dex”,”evade +3″,”vs undead +05″,”tp +2″,”speed +4″

-Clerics are devoted to healing, supporting other party members with ‘resist evil’ or holy chant, and occasionally to drive a mace-to-the-face themselves.
-But they are not designed to take much damage, so best to keep them out of the firing line.
+Clerics are devoted to healing, supporting other party members with ‘resist evil’ or holy chant, and occasionally to drive a mace-to-the-face themselves if they dare.
+But they are NOT designed to take much damage, so best to keep them out of the firing line (unlike clerics in other RPGs, these are squishy folks wearing a robe).
 It is usually just a first career step to then either become a powerful priest, or follow the confrontational path of the exorcist.
 With the right staff and a few levels and the ‘righteousness’ feat he can have +300% vs undead and these variants are tempting to be used to get rid of ghost and spectres, as long as you can heal the occasional hit they will suffer.

 Level-up rotational bonuses: “vs undead +10″,”sp”,”tp +2″